harshitpaunikar1/Project-15/.github/project-buildup-history.md

 - Task summary: Built the simple HTML form for the salary estimation app today.
 Kept it deliberately minimal — a single-page form with labelled fields, a submit button, and a result div that gets populated via a fetch call to the prediction endpoint.
 No external dependencies, just plain HTML and a small inline script.
 Tested the full round trip from form submission to prediction result display.
 - Deliverable: HTML form built.
 Full round-trip tested and working.
+## 2023-11-20 - Day 6: Testing

+- Task summary: Added a proper test suite for the Salary Estimation Flask app today.
+Wrote tests for the happy path prediction, missing required field, out-of-range input, and the model metadata endpoint.
+Used pytest with the Flask test client.
+Coverage report showed all critical paths were covered.
+Also added a CI configuration file so the tests run on push.
+- Deliverable: Pytest suite written.
+All critical paths covered.
+CI config added.